-Ever wonder what it must be like to ride along with the US Navy Blue Angels?
+Ever wonder what it must be like to ride along with the US Navy Blue The height of an aircraft in thousands of feet.?
 Unfortunately, most of us will never have a chance to find out but Fighter Pilot Podcast friend and former guest Kevin “Hozer” Miller was lucky enough to fly in slot pilot’s backseat during a practice for the team’s hometown summer show.

 He later described the unforgettable experience–from brief, through the flight in deteriorating weather, to the debrief–in an article titled, A Day at the Beach.
 Originally appearing on his blog in June 2018, the account is shared here with Hozer’s permission…